 - 1 14 oz. can black beans, drained and rinsed

-- 4 jumbo eggs, gently whisked
+- 4 jumbo eggs (or 6 large eggs), gently whisked

 - ⅛ teaspoon freshly cracked pepper